-\Breakdown product of Atrazine.
-No reference point available, MCL for Atrazine of 3 μg/L is used.
+Breakdown product of Atrazine.
+No reference point available, MCL for Atrazine of $3 \mu g/L$ is used.

-The time series data for Triallate in well 3200101 is displayed in Figure 3.
+The time series data for Triallate in well 3200101 are displayed in Figure 3.
 Triallate is a commonly used herbicide for grain crops in eastern Idaho.
 Triallate had not been detected between 2011 through 2016 after being elevated since the first sampling in 1998.
 There is not a Drinking Water Standard (or known as the Maximum Contaminant Level [MCL]) for Triallate.
-The reference level is based on its carcinogenic properties; each state can determine their acceptable risk factor between $10^{-6}$ and $10^{-4}$ .
-Idaho has proposed a $10^{-5}$ risk factor for carcinogens.
-The $10^{-5}$ risk factor would lead to a HHBP reference level of 4.46 μg/L. More information about the Triallate reference point is included in Appendix A.
+The reference level is based on its carcinogenic properties; each state can determine their acceptable risk factor between 10^{-6} and 10^{-4} .
+Idaho has selected to use a 10^{-5} risk factor would lead to a HHBP reference level of 4.46 μg/L. More information about the Triallate reference point is included in Appendix A.

 Figure 3.
-Time series for Triallate in well 3200101 east of Ashton, Idaho, 2017.
+Time series for Triallate in well 3200101 east of Ashton, Idaho, 2018.

 Atrazine, Desethyl atrazine and Deisopropyl atrazine were first detected in well 8053501 in 2003, east of Ashton, ID (Figure 4).
 The original detections were considered Level 1 detections.
 In 2006 the concentrations detected were Level 3 Atrazine and Level 2 Desethyl atrazine detections.
 The combined concentrations were Level 4 concentrations.
 The concentrations were found to be lower in 2007 and were Level 1 detections.
-The concentrations were Level 1 between 2007 and 2016.
+The concentrations were 2007 and 2016.
 In previous years, other pesticides have been detected, including Monuron and 2,4-D. In 2017, in addition to the Atrazine, Clopyralid and Monuron were also detected.
 In 2017 the Desethyl atrazine concentrations were in the Level 2 category.
 The Atrazine and Desethyl atrazine concentrations are displayed in Figure 4.

 Figure 4.
-Time series for Atrazine, Desethyl atrazine, Deisopropyl atrazine and combined concentrations in well 8053501, east of Ashton, Idaho through 2017.
+Time series for Atrazine, Desethyl atrazine, Deisopropyl atrazine and combined concentrations in well 8053501, east of Ashton, Idaho through 2018.